 Inbound sales and marketing uses digital tools and educational techniques to attract and engage prospective clients – not interrupt them.
 Developed as a response to changing buyer behaviour, it’s an approach particularly suited to innovative data and tech companies.
-This article explains why buying has changed and why inbound is such a powerful response.
+This article explains why buying has changed and why adopting digital, inbound methods is such a powerful response.

 Before the internet, buyers were relatively uninformed.
 The buyer’s journey was pretty much a straight search that was triggered when a buyer recognized a need.
 Now, the trigger can be random and the buyer can conduct their research quickly and easily through the internet.

 The Netflix generation of buyers don’t need salespeople

 If the modern buyer has a need for a product or service, they can get all of the answers to their questions online.
 They can research competitor information, reviews and easily find and interact with others who have already made the purchase.
 They could reach the decision stage of their buying journey, without ever contacting or speaking to one of your team.

 Your prospects have also become used to personalisation.
 Companies like Netflix and Amazon have made it the norm to know what their customers are doing.
 They track what a customer is viewing and purchasing and offer suggestions based on their likes and interests.
 Not only does this keep the consumer engaged with their product, it keeps them coming back.

 The new ABC of selling

 The age of personalisation means that One Size does not fit all for the modern buyer.
 They expect you to know who they are, and provide value to their buying journey.
 They want your understanding, they want you to help them through the buying process, they want you to make things clearer for them.
 This is why motivational researcher Dan Pink suggests that the old ABC of selling, “Always Be Closing”, has been replaced by a new ABC, “Attunement Buoyancy and Clarity.”